nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive.md

 ### Names and Values

 Parameter names are quite flexible.
-There is no differentiation between lowercase and uppercase, nor between hyphens and underscores.
+There is no differentiation between lowercase and uppercase, nor between hyphens and underscores.</br>
 For instance, you can specify `ssl-no-verify`, `ssl_no_verify`, `ssl_no-verify` or `SSL_No_verify`, it will be the same result.

 Parameter values are taken as is, except for booleans.
 In that case, you can specify, in lowercase or uppercase: